 Online Financial Advisor Training Programs

 An online bachelor's degree program in business or finance can provide you with the training needed to become a financial advisor.
-Learn more about distance education programs in this field, and explore the course topics you'd study as a student.
+Learn more about what is required to become a financial advisor and distance education programs in this field.
+Explore the course topics you'd study as a student.
 Read about job options for financial advisors, as well as the outlook for the career.
-Schools offering Financial Planning degrees can also be found in these popular choices.
+Schools offering Chartered Financial Analyst (CFA) degrees can also be found in these popular choices.

 According to the U.S. Bureau of Labor Statistics (BLS), a minimum of a bachelor's degree is required to work as a financial advisor (www.bls.gov).
 Degree programs in finance, accounting or business management can prepare you for work in this field.
 Although not a requirement for becoming a financial advisor, you can earn certification as a financial planner, which might improve your chances of employment.
 Prerequisites for taking the Certified Financial Planner exam are three years of work experience and a bachelor's degree.